hynek/doc2dash/README.rst

 doc2dash is a MIT licensed extensible `Documentation Set`_ generator intended to be used with the dash_ API browser for OS X.

-If you’ve never hear of dash, you’re missing out: Together with doc2dash it’s all your API documentation at your fingertips!
+If you’ve never heard of dash, you’re missing out: Together with doc2dash it’s all your API documentation at your fingertips!

-doc2dash is proudly written in `Python 3`_ (but seems to work with 2.7 too at the moment).

 Supported input types